 However, the history of mobile phones goes back to 1908 when a US Patent was issued in Kentucky for a wireless telephone.

-The story of the modern mobile phone really begins in the 1940s when engineers working at AT&T developed cells for mobile phone base stations.
+Mobile phones were invented as early as the 1940s when engineers working at AT&T developed cells for mobile phone base stations.

 The very first mobile phones were not really mobile phones at all.
 They were two-way radios that allowed people like taxi drivers and the emergency services to communicate.